 SD-STARS submits the high school completer roster to National Student Clearinghouse (NSCH) every year.
-NSCH then provides the state postsecondary enrollment information for these students.
+NSCH then provides the postsecondary enrollment information for these students if they were able to match one and if the student allows for the release of such data.
 These data show if the student enrolled in any higher education institution in the nation, given that institution is a data sharing member of NSCH.